jucasoliveira/gerador-ditos-populares/README.md

 ## What is this POC

-A few days ago , i saw this tweet
+A few days ago , I saw this tweet

 <img src="https://user-images.githubusercontent.com/11979969/147813395-b7313064-9ad4-48b8-a829-febb95984f0b.jpeg" alt="drawing" width="300"/>